 Georgia law generally calculates each parent’s income according to set statutory formulas.
 Under O.C.G.A. §19-6-15, most sources of income of both parties count toward calculating a parent’s child support obligation, including but not limited to:

 Any parent with specific questions on income calculations may benefit from consulting an attorney.

 Under O.C.G.A. §19-6-15, each parent has a responsibility to financially support their children until each child either reaches the age of majority, dies, marries, or otherwise becomes emancipated and independent.

 Additionally, a court may order either or both parents to pay child support for a child who is over 18 but currently attending secondary school.
 Support payments in such cases may be ordered until the child reaches the age of 20, so long as they remain enrolled in secondary (high) school.

-As part of determining each parent’s child support obligation, a Georgia court may also mandate either or both parents to obtain insurance for the benefit of the child.
+As part of determining each parent’s child support obligation, a Johns Creek court may also mandate either or both parents to obtain insurance for the benefit of the child.
 For example, a court may order a parent to obtain health insurance that covers the child if the costs such insurance are reasonable.